humdrum-tools/humdrum-documentation/guide/ch23/index.md

 The [**metpos**](/tool/metpos) command generates a [`**metpos`](/rep/metpos) output spine containing numbers that indicate the metric strength of each sonority.
-By \"metric position\" we mean the position of importance in the metric hierarchy for a measure.
+By "metric position" we mean the position of importance in the metric hierarchy for a measure.

 The highest position in any given metric hierarchy is given by the value